 The life that I currently live isn’t perfect, but it feels a bit surreal- like a dream, but I KNOW that it’s happening, and REALLY HAPPENNG!

-It’s filled with good vibes, love, great new friends and new experiences.
+It’s filled with good vibes, love, great friends and new experiences.
 Challenges that I find solutions to with a positive mindset, and goals that I am diligently seeking to accomplish.

 It’s all happening *Penny Lane voice.